AOKingsax/Third-semester-altschool-cloud-exercises/exercise2-holidayChallenge/README.md

 ![c8](./snaps/c8.jpg)

-Then on Network Mapping select your VPC
+Then on Network Mapping select your VPC from the dropdown menu

 ![c9](./snaps/c9.jpg)